Wendy Reinke, Ph.D., Co-Director (School Psychology)

 Crystal Lewis, Director of Data Strategy

-Crystal oversees research activities occurring within the MPSI.
-Her role includes consulting on project coordination, data management, analysis, and data visualization.
+Crystal currently oversees all things data at the MPSI and focuses her time on building capacity around data management, documentation, and data sharing.
+She also provides support for data analysis, visualization, and building feedback reports for schools.
 She holds a Master’s degree in Public Policy from the University of Minnesota and has been with the MPSI team since 2013.

-Marcus is a Research Assistant with the MPSI.
-He currently works as the project coordinator for the CHAMPS, NIJ-START, and IES-SCSL projects under Dr. Herman, helping to coordinate research activities with fellow members of the team.
+Marcus is the Senior Research Manager with the MPSI.
+In this role, he assists with overall project coordination for all research projects at the MPSI with the supervision of the respective project directors.
+Additionally, he currently works as the project coordinator and oversees all research aspects for the START and SCSL principal training projects under Dr. Herman.
 He holds a bachelor’s degree in Secondary Social Studies Education from Mizzou and has been a member of the MPSI team since August of 2013.

 Ellen Wilson, Research Associate

 Ellen is a Research Associate and coordinator of the STARS Project.
 Her role includes intervention planning, data management, data tracking and overseeing all logistical aspects of the project.
 She received a Master’s degree in education from the University of Missouri in 2001 and has taught students from the preschool to the university level.